Technical Overview > Architecture

 cht-sync-pgadmin-1 Up About a minute

-When developing dbt models, it is helpful to test changes locally before committing them to a remote repository.
+cht-sync-postgres-1 Up About a minuteWhen developing dbt models, it is helpful to test changes locally before committing them to a remote repository.

-The dbt container will run the models in the path specified in DBT_LOCAL_PATH
+The dbt container will run the models in the path specified in DBT_LOCAL_PATH.

 This setup involves starting couch2pg and one dbt container.
 It assumes you have an external CouchDB instance and Postgres DB.
 The credentials and settings for these databases are configured in .env.

-and wait for every container to be up and running:
+Run the Docker containers with profile production and wait for every container to be up and running:

-.
+docker compose --profile production up -dYou can verify this command worked by running docker ps.
 It should show three containers running: dbt, couch2pg and bastion.

 In production setups with large tables, it can be helpful to tune how dbt runs.

-To use threads or batching, set the corresponding environment variables in .env
+To use threads or batching, set the corresponding environment variables in .env.

 DBT_THREADS=3

-To use multiple dbt containers, add an additional docker-compose file with different dbt containers and use profiles to control which services run.
+DBT_BATCH_SIZE=100000To use multiple dbt containers, add an additional docker-compose file with different dbt containers and use profiles to control which services run.

-environment variable to change which models each container runs.
+Use the DBT_SELECTOR environment variable to change which models each container runs.

 name: ${COMPOSE_PROJECT_NAME:-cht-sync}